HassanSep21/llm-eval-harness/README.md

 - **Dual-judge calibration** — Groq (cloud) and Ollama (local) score independently; disagreement flags low-confidence cases
 - **Regression tracking** — diff any two runs on the same dataset, get a per-dimension delta report and a verdict (`improved | regressed | mixed | neutral`)
 - **Pluggable metrics** — deterministic metrics (exact match, ROUGE-L, contains, regex) + LLM-as-judge, both behind the same interface
+- **System prompt support** — evaluate the model configured the way you'd actually deploy it, not a raw base model with no instructions

 The model being evaluated (the **target model**) is whatever you point it at — a base model, your own fine-tune, a LoRA merge, anything registered locally in Ollama.
 The two judges (Groq and a local Ollama model) stay fixed across runs so every target model is scored on the same rubric, which is what makes runs comparable over time.